SELF-Technology/self-chain-public/docs/Roadmap/Developer Incentives.md

 ---
-sidebar_label: "🛠️ SDK"
+sidebar_label: "🎁 Developer Incentives"
-sidebar_position: 5
+sidebar_position: 6
 ---

 # Developer Incentives

-In time, or developer incentives program is set to launch.
 We intend to reward developers and teams who build on our cutting-edge, privacy-first, and AI-powered infrastructure.

 Here are some initial ideas for the program.

 **Microgrants for tools, docs and tutorials**

-- For community contributors, tool builders, educators.
+- For community contributors, tool builders, and educators.
 - Bounties for specific bug fixes or features.
 Fast review process.
 - Lowers the barrier to contribution.